DeepLearningMed/ViralPnumonia_CXR_Analysis/README.md

 * Severity score prediction model
 * Utility functions, data split, and training

-## Severity scores of  86 COVID-19 CXRs evaluated by one of our radiologists
+## Severity scores of  86 COVID-19 CXRs evaluated by one of our radiologists (Will be available with the manuscript)
 * Scoring Method Description: The scoring method, as explained in detail in the manuscript, involves:
     *  Evaluation of four lung quadrants based on the extent of involvement and the density of opacifications.
     *  Calculation of the total severity score for the CXR by summing the quadrants' scores.